Wood Treatment

 Bleach cleaner may bleach (It’s in the name!) darker woods and leave light spotting.
 Keep this in mind if you require a more natural final finish.
 In larger doses, bleach can weaken wooden structures.
 This is because bleach damages lignin, the polymer inside timber that keeps it strong and stable.

 Wood bleach cleaners are usually applied with a brush.
-They are usually left for around 2 hours and removed once the wood is visibly lighter.
+They are typically left for around 2 hours and removed once the wood is visibly lighter.
 After leaving for a few days of dry weather, progress to the “preserve” stage of wood treatment.

 When timber becomes exposed to the elements, it forms a weathered surface, known as the patina.
 Oxalic acid removes the patina to reveal fresh wood underneath.